oVirt/ovirt-site/source/feature/virtio-scsi.html.md

 The following Guest OS drivers are available:

-*   Fedora / Other Linus
+*   Fedora / Other Linuxes
 *   Windows Server 2003 / 2007 / 2008 / 2012, Windows 7/8
     -   Windows XP is not supported

+      Note: Windows drivers should be added to guest tools.

 #### VDSM